 - Long Orange for M14 & W14

 From 2.30pm to 3.30pm.
 Participants start at 1 minute intervals.
 Please note that courses close at 4.30pm and control points will start to be collected from this time so it is important that people start with enough time to complete their course.
-Inexperienced participants should arrive early so they can take the earlier start slots.
+Inexperienced participants should arrive early so they can start in good time.

 All participants enter as individuals, but they are welcome to run with a friend.
 However, both must register separately and the time for each runner will count, even if they stick together throughout the course.